yanbianchiero/test1-ooptimo-back/README.md

 In case of questions or problems, contact [asunyer@ooptimo.com](mailto:asunyer@ooptimo.com).

-*Note: This is a project based on the basic template of [Yii 2](https://www.yiiframework.com/) but you don't need to know Yii or do it "the yii way".
-Plain PHP, Composer and git is enought.*
+*Note: This is a project based on the basic template of [Yii 2](https://www.yiiframework.com/) but you don't need to know much about Yii or do it "the yii way".
+PHP, MVC, Composer and git is enought.*

 INSTALLATION